 MATTHEW THOMAS KORNYA

 The light will guide you. . . .Matt was a beacon of light in many people lives.
 He will always shine brightly in our eyes.

 Matt was 15 years old and a sophomore at Wellington Community High School.
 He was an extremely bright yet witty teen.
 Matt was secretary of his class and a Member of The Key Club.
 He had a love for life and a love for people.
-His smile could lighten up any room and brighten anyone’s day.
+His smile could light up any room and brighten anyone’s day.
 No one was a stranger to Matt.
-A hand shake was a proper gesture but Matt preferred hugs.
+A handshake was a proper gesture but Matt preferred hugs.
 He played various sports through the many phases of his life.
 His favorites being kite surfing and golf.
 However, his first love was fishing.
 It was his love for the sport that led him to become an avid Guy Harvey fan.
-He admired Guy’s love of the ocean and his artist ability.
+He admired Guy’s love of the ocean and his artistic ability.
 His wardrobe consisted simply of Guy Harvey tees.